 If you have an academic degree that has not been accredited by the Institution, you may still apply to become a Graduate Member if the degree is recognised by one of the following three international Mutual Recognition Agreements:

-We’ll be able to advise on whether you'll need to take some further learning in order to satisfy our academic requirements for your chosen professional grade of membership.
+The Institution will be able to advise on whether you'll need to take some further learning in order to satisfy the academic requirements for your chosen professional grade of membership.

-We encourage recent graduates to join within 12 months of completing their degree course, to ensure that you receive as much of our support as possible at this critical time in your career.
+You are encouraged to join within 12 months of completing your degree course, to ensure that you receive as much support as possible at this critical time in your career.